The 19 Best Online German Courses in 2023 (Tried and True)

-These podcast-based lessons are part of the Coffee Break Language podcasts, an award-winning resource that helps you learn a handful of languages.
-Lucky for us, German is among those!
+These podcast-based lessons are part of the Coffee Break Language podcasts, an award-winning resource for language learning.

 The host, Mark, presents in a relaxed manner and makes all the episodes enjoyable to listen to—despite the fact that he’s covering potentially tricky grammar concepts.

 There are three seasons that are mostly focused on listening and speaking.
 While they’re free, there’s the option to pay for a course at the end of each season, which includes transcripts and lesson notes.

 Summary: While the interface is rather outdated, the lessons are free, thorough and user-friendly.

 Another of the free online options, Deutsch-Lernen.com offers lessons for both beginners and advanced learners.
 The site’s resources are extremely thorough and easy to use.